Thummpy/251/hw4/README.md

   * started, but never finished, the mumbler app
   * reprovisioned nearly a dozen other triplets of servers on aws using various amis including versions of centos and redhat, but no matter what I do I cant seem to get around an error at the "Make World" step of installation (see makeWorld.log)

 I have now worked on this countless hours, scowered online resources, and searched all over for a compatible OS without success.
 While I am now fairly famliar with different linux distros, I have to conceed that I will not be able to get any further on this project.
+Without being able to recreate the gpfs cluster I am unable to finish the mumbler app.